-The Province provides opportunities under section 225 the Community Charter (Attachment 6) for municipalities to exempt, by bylaw, eligible heritage properties.
-The City has currently entered into one Heritage Revitalization agreement for the taxation years 2016-2020.
-The agreement results in a reduction, not the elimination of taxes, by essentially freezing the assessed value of the improvements at pre-renovation levels.
+The Province provides opportunities under section 225 the Community Charter for municipalities to exempt, by bylaw, eligible heritage properties.
+The City does not currently have any active Heritage Revitalization agreements.
+These agreements result in a reduction, not the elimination of taxes, by essentially freezing the assessed value of the improvements at pre-renovation levels.
 The exemption only applies to the municipal portion of taxes.